Barbara Durham : Pedagogical Artist

 Her career has included many years of private teaching mostly piano and 16 years with the Victorian Department of Education mostly as an instrumental (woodwind) teacher (Geelong and Swan Hill).
 The latter included teaching flute, clarinet, saxophone, some brass, leading ensembles and conducting concert bands.
 She currently teaches piano and woodwind privately.

 After a period of illness, she started to compose music in 2001.
 Her works include mostly piano solos (intermediate to advanced), some choral, flute, ensemble and concert band music.
-Since 2002, she has self-published many of her works; but Wirripang has recently published two of her piano solo collections: Relaxation for Piano: Back to Nature and Blowing in the Wind, and two choral compositions: The Lyrebird (composed 2003) and Old Man Platypus (composed 2014).
-She has recently completed another collection of nature pieces for piano solo, Relaxation with Nature, which will be published shortly.
+Since 2002, she has self-published many of her works; Wirripang republished two of her piano solo collections: Relaxation for Piano: Back to Nature and Blowing in the Wind and two choral works (2014). and two choral compositions (2014).
+She has just self-published a collection of 9 piano solos Relaxation with Nature (feb 2018) which is a continuation of Relaxation for Piano.
 Her self-published output includes mostly educational piano solos (intermediate to advanced), some choral music and music for flute choir.
 She has also written many short unpublished piano solos and ensembles including jazz and blues styles for her students.

 Much of her music is inspired by nature and Australiana including the seaside coastal town of Aireys Inlet, along the Great Ocean Road in Victoria.
 Two pieces for piano solo are currently on the VCE Prescribed list of notated solo works: pianoforte: Wind Chimes and Gum Trees Sighing on a Stormy night (from Blowing in the wind: Australia / Blowing in the Wind).
 Two pieces for piano solo are on the Australian Music Examination Board Piano syllabus: Birds in the Swamp (Grade 5, from Relaxation for Piano: Back to Nature) and Wind Chimes.
 The choral work The Lyrebird (SSA, piano and temple blocks) had its premiere public performance by the Melbourne Women's Choir conducted by Faye Dumont in May 2014.